 - Food goes in more than it goes out.
 They have to get more of it down than they are spitting out.

-How do I start baby led weaning?
+How do I start baby-led weaning?

-Rather, it’s about introducing small and soft) pieces of food to your baby when they are sitting upright in their high chair.
+Rather, it’s about introducing small and soft pieces of food to your baby when they are sitting upright in their high chair.

 And it’s as simple as this: offer them food, and help out where necessary.